ajaySingh027/Diabetes-prediction/README.md

 ## Content
 Data set is collected from [Kaggle](https://www.kaggle.com/datasets).
-Some Notebook code references are used from the related Kaggle Notebook Original Kaggle Notebook Shared by: [Fares Sayah](https://www.kaggle.com/faressayah)
+Some Notebook code references are used from the related Kaggle Notebook.
+Original Kaggle Notebook Shared by: [Fares Sayah](https://www.kaggle.com/faressayah)

 ### About this Dataset